568 “me gusta”

 Reading and herbalism are other of my big interests :)

-There is a small herd of goats with several kids (15 mothers, 8 teenagers and three big males) that needs constant caring.
+We have 45 goats that need constant care.
 This includes feeding, cleaning, milking and herding on the mountain side.
-Walking with the goats demands a fit body and good navigation skills.
+We walk with the goats 4 hours a day.
+This job demands a fit body and good navigation skills.

-We have a veg garden that needs some care and watering.
+We have a veg garden that needs care and watering.

 Other than that we always have some sort of building/woodworking projects, so carpenters and people who like working with wood are more than welcome.